benswift/benswift.github.io/_talks/classics-to-colonialism.md

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/ashley-west-edwards-zwmkMkJ2Qi4-unsplash.jpg" %}

-> If there's more than one "hanging chad" column, repeatedly grab as many
+> If there's more than one "hanging chad" (short) column on the right,
-> right-hand columns as you need and move them to below the "1-headed" columns
+> repeatedly grab as many of those columns as you can and move them to below the
+> tallest (left-hand) columns.

 {% include slides/stacked-papers.html
            width="50%"